 At the moment there are two different processes for people seeking asylum in Australia.
 There is one process for people who arrive by plane and a different system for people who arrive by boat.
-This website contains information about seeking asylum in Australia for people who arrived in Australia by plane and for people who arrived by boat after 24 March 2012.
-If you arrived in Australia by boat before 24 March 2012, please click here to learn more information about your situation.
+This website contains information about seeking asylum in Australia for people who arrived in Australia by plane.
+If you arrived by boat, please click here to find out more information about your situation.

 Learn about the 9 things that will be considered to decide whether you are a refugee.